zulip/zulip/docs/production/security-model.md

   prevent CSRF attacks.

-* The preferred way to log in to Zulip is using an SSO solution like Google Auth, LDAP, or similar, but Zulip also supports password authentication.
+* The preferred way to log in to Zulip is using an SSO solution like Google auth, LDAP, or similar, but Zulip also supports password authentication.
 See
   [the authentication methods documentation](../production/authentication-methods.md) for details on Zulip's available authentication methods.